Xaxurro/MCRecipe-Lib/README.md

 # Minecraft Recipe Library

-A library to modify / read Minecraft Java Edition Recipes
+A library to modify / read Minecraft Java Edition Recipes JSON files

 # WARNING
 THE CODE IS SHIT, PLEASE FORGIVE ME FOR THE QUALITY OF THIS CODE, IS MY FIRST "LIBRARY" D: